PNg-HA/Elastic-Stack/README.md

 	$ docker compose up -d

 Wait for about 3 minutes for the ELK to setup.
+> **Note**
+> If there are problems, run `$ docker compose logs -f <service>` to observe the exit code and search google for it.
+If you meet the 137 exit code, I recommend [this][exit-code-137]

 When all 3 nodes are healthy, access the Kibana web UI by opening http://localhost:5601 in a web browser and use the following (default) credentials to log in:

 - user: elastic
 - password: abc123